-Me and my friend, the director Stephane Kaas, worked on this film for four years.
-It’s about our favorite writer, the Israeli Etgar Keret, but above all it’s an hommage to storytelling and jokes, the tools that helps us survive life’s hardships.
+Me and my high school friend, the director Stephane Kaas, made a film about our favorite writer, the Israeli Etgar Keret.
+But above all it’s an hommage to storytelling and jokes, the tools that help us survive life’s hardships.

 The film is about Keret’s short stories and his absurd life.
-A mixture of documentary filmmaking and fiction, autobiography and lies.
+It’s a mixture of documentary filmmaking and fiction, autobiography and lies.
 To our surprise, Keret enthusiastically supported our wild plans.